About

 Keywords

-AI anomaly detection aquarelle Artists' materials big data black earths blockchain verification brown ochres case study celadonite data accessibility data curation data ethics data FARification data governance data management plan data misuse data reproducibility datasets data standardization data storage challenges data traceability data transparency DCAT digital repository earth pigments EOSC EOSC guidelines EOSC IF F-UJI FAIR-Aware FAIR-IMPACT FAIR-IMPACT prototype FAIR assessment tools FAIR by design FAIRCORE4EOSC FAIR data FAIR data principles FAIR implementation FAIR metrics FAIR principles FAIRsFAIR FTIR glauconite goethite green earths hematite heritage science historical pigments humic earths implementation story INFRA-ART Spectral Library interoperability framework interoperability roadmap iron-oxides iron-rich pigments machine-readable metadata manganese oxides metadata standards mineral pigments ochres open data open data policies open licenses open research data open science pigment composition pigment provenance Raman RDA recommendations red ochres repository trustworthiness research collaboration research data management research infrastructure scientific integrity scientific trust semantic interoperability siennas spectral collections spectral data spectral reference data starting guide SWIR technical interoperability TRUST principles umbers violet earths wads watercolor XRF yellow ochres
+AI anomaly detection aquarelle Artists' materials big data black earths blockchain verification brown ochres case study celadonite controlled vocabularies data accessibility data curation data ethics data FARification data governance data management plan data misuse data reproducibility datasets data standardization data storage challenges data traceability data transparency DCAT digital curation digital repository earth pigments EOSC EOSC guidelines EOSC IF EOSC Interoperability Framework F-UJI FAIR-Aware FAIR-IMPACT FAIR-IMPACT prototype FAIR assessment tools FAIR by design FAIRCORE4EOSC FAIR data FAIR data principles FAIR datasets FAIR implementation FAIRMap4ART FAIR mappings FAIR metrics FAIR principles FAIRsFAIR FTIR glauconite goethite green earths hematite heritage research infrastructures heritage science historical pigments humic earths implementation story INFRA-ART Spectral Library interoperability framework interoperability roadmap iron-oxides iron-rich pigments machine-actionable metadata machine-readable metadata manganese oxides metadata standards mineral pigments ochres ontology mapping open data open data policies open licenses open research data open science pigment composition pigment provenance Raman RDA recommendations red ochres repository trustworthiness research collaboration research data management research infrastructure scientific integrity scientific trust semantic interoperability siennas spectral collections spectral data spectral reference data starting guide SWIR technical interoperability TRUST principles umbers violet earths wads watercolor XRF yellow ochres

 Sign up for our newsletter